 For all projects, remember that what seems obvious to you may not even occur to someone new to the team.
-Without being condescending, mention the things that helped you when you were responsible for a specific task — and understand that we all have different work styles.
-What was great for you might not end up working for your employee.
+Without being condescending, mention the things that helped you when you were responsible for a specific task — and understand that everyone has different work styles.
+Be clear in your expectations, including deadlines and standards.

-Build time into your schedule every week to check in with your direct report.
+Build time into your schedule every week to check in with your direct reports.
 Even a 15-minute face-to-face conversation can make you both more comfortable with this new relationship.

 Not everyone is a born leader, but you can learn and your own manager thinks you have what it takes.
 Look at this new responsibility as a chance to push yourself.
 Do you need to work on communication skills?
 Time management?
-Here are some ways to get better and grow into a great manager:
+Here are some ways to cultivate strong leadership skills as you grow into your new role:

 - Read: A few books about management that we love are: “Leadership and Self-Deception” by The Arbinger Institute, “The Three Laws of Performance” by Steve Zaffron and Dave Logan, and “Maslow on Management” by Abraham H. Maslow.

-- Consider working with a career coach to help you transition into a managerial role.
+- Consider working with a mentor or an executive coach to help you transition into a managerial role.